Your best garden pots ever – 6 tips for brilliant container gardening

 That’s why I’m putting it at the beginning of this post.
 I think it’s probably the biggest single difference between a ho-hum collection of planted pots and a stunning display of container plants.
 Feel free to disagree with me.

-This is a collaborative post with Baby Bio Outdoor liquid feed.
+This is a collaborative post with Baby Bio Outdoor liquid feed, who have sponsored it.
 I have drawn on their expertise, as well as my own and other people’s experience.

 What you need to know about watering: